-He studies sustainability, innovation and strategy.
+He studies sustainability, entrepreneurship, innovation, and strategy.
 In particular, he investigates how grand challenges related to sustainability and values affect organizational strategies, technology innovation, and institutional arrangements.
 And reciprocally, how organizations, innovation and institutions affect the emergence and trajectories of grand challenges related to sustainability and values.

 In approaching these questions, Gehman draws primarily on organization theory, together with insights from strategic management, and science and technology studies.
 His work also takes a process perspective, focusing on the organization of concerns over place and time.